UW-Hydro/VIC/README.txt

         The state will be saved AFTER the FINAL time step of that date.
 If all of these lines are absent or commented out, VIC will not save a state file.
 If some (but not all) of these lines are present, VIC will give an error.
+TJB

 Bug Fixes: